JuliaPy/SymPy.jl/examples/tutorial.md

 (The `0` is converted to a symbolic expression through `Julia`'s promotion rules.)

-Passing a tuple of two expressions, will produce a 2D, parametric plot:
+Passing a tuple of two expressions, will produce a 2D, parametric plot (as will `parametricplot`):

 ```
 plot((cos(2x), sin(3x)), 0, 2pi)
 ```

+(Pass `Gadfly`'s `Geom.line`  to connect the points.
+In general, the plotting functions in `SymPy` concentrate on setting up the data but leave the aesthetics to the underlying plotting package.)

 When  `PyPlot` is loaded, the `plot` method dispatches to `PyPlot`'s.
 (Only one of the plotting packages from `Gadfly`, `PyPlot`, or `Winston` should be loaded with `SymPy`.)
 In addition to plots as above, there is `plot_surface`, `contour`, `contour3D`, and `plot_implicit`.